-Michael A. Trick, Senior Associate Dean, Education
+Sevin Yeltekin, Senior Associate Dean, Education

 The mission of the Tepper School of Business is to improve the leadership and problem-solving capabilities of individuals so as to enhance their value to organizations and society at large.
 The Tepper School of Business strives for excellence in the creation and dissemination of knowledge that is grounded in scientific principles and interdisciplinary collaboration, and is directed toward improving the practice and profession of management.

-Since its founding in 1949 by William Larrimer Mellon, the Tepper School of Business at Carnegie Mellon has been a pioneer in the field of analytical decision-making and management science.
+Since its founding in 1949 by William Larimer Mellon, the Tepper School of Business at Carnegie Mellon has been a pioneer in the field of analytical decision-making and management science.
 Its three main activities are undergraduate education, graduate education, and research.

 Undergraduate and graduate students gain a valuable academic foundation in the fundamental disciplines of economics, the behavioral sciences and the management sciences.
 In addition to emphasizing an analytical approach to problem-solving and decision-making, students integrate communication, strategic thinking and leadership into their student experience.

 Undergraduate Degrees Offered

-Each department in the Tepper School offers degrees and programs that allow students to explore particular fields within their major.
+The Tepper School offers degrees and programs that allow students to explore particular fields within their major.
 These are outlined below — see the departmental sections of the catalog for further details.

-- Computing and Information Technology
+- Business Technology

 - Graphic Media Management

-- International Management
+- International Business

-- Manufacturing Management and Consulting
+- Operations Management

-- B.A. or B.S. in Economics
+- B.A. in Economics

 - B.S. in Economics and Mathematical Sciences